Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Introduction

 \section{Introduction}

-Clustering is a data mining technique that splits a set of objects into disjoint classes, called \emph{clusters}, each containing similar objects. \dbscan (Density-Based Spatial Clustering of Applications with Noise)~\cite{ester1996} is a density-based clustering algorithm.
-It is attractive in situations where the number of clusters is not known \emph{a priori}, or where clusters may be of irregular shape.
-It is widely used in a diverse set of applications such as bioinformatics~\cite{madeira2004}, noise filtering and outlier detection~\cite{birant2007}, halos identification in cosmology~\cite{sewell2015}, image segmentation~\cite{shen2016}, and many others.
+Clustering is a data mining technique that splits a set of objects into disjoint classes (\emph{clusters}), each containing similar objects. \dbscan (Density-Based Spatial Clustering of Applications with Noise)~\cite{ester1996} is a density-based clustering algorithm.
+It is useful when the number of clusters or their shape is not known \emph{a priori}.
+It is used in a diverse set of applications such as

-The \dbscan algorithm is based on a notion of the local density of each point, requiring identifying close neighbors of each point in a dataset.
+The \dbscan algorithm requires the identification of close neighbors for each data point.
 Its breadth-first search nature makes parallelization a challenge.
-Major progress has been made in the last two decades, starting from the master-slave~\cite{xu1999, arlia2001} and map-reduced~\cite{he2011,dai2012} approaches, and transitioning to using shared memory~\cite{patwary2012, patwary2015, gotz2015, kumari2017} and GPU~\cite{bohm2009, thapa2010, andrade2013, welton2013, welton2014, loh2015, gowanlock2017, chang2017, gowanlock2019} implementations, and even approximate algorithms~\cite{patwary2014, lulli2016, chen2019}.
-A breakthrough realized in the work~\cite{patwary2012} introduced using the \unionfind technique for cluster labeling.
-This fundamentally changed the nature of the algorithm, breaking with its breadth-first search nature.
+Major progress occurred in the last two decades, starting from the master-slave~\cite{xu1999, arlia2001} and MapReduce~\cite{he2011,dai2012} approaches, and transitioning to using shared memory~\cite{patwary2012, patwary2015, gotz2015, kumari2017, wang2020} and GPU~\cite{bohm2009, thapa2010, andrade2013, welton2013, welton2014, loh2015, gowanlock2017, gowanlock2019,gowanlock2021,nagarajan2023} implementations, and even approximate algorithms~\cite{patwary2014, gan2017, lulli2016, chen2019}.
+Using the \unionfind technique for cluster labeling, introduced in~\cite{patwary2012}, was a particularly important breakthrough as it fundamentally changed the nature of the algorithm, breaking with its breadth-first search origins.

+In this work, we first introduce a general parallel algorithm with sufficient degree of parallelism for thousands of cores available on GPUs.
+All components of the algorithm are executed on a GPU.